 An endowment fund to provide grants to organizations bringing programs that encourage music participation and enjoyment by and for Rush County residents.

 Established in 1995 by Faith Davis Ellison in memory of her husband E. Floyd Ellison, the Music for Rush County Fund provides support to encourage music participation and enjoyment for the community as a whole, especially encouraging adult appreciation of music.
-This grant could be used to help bring a concert performance to Rush County, to help support local music groups, for a music teacher to attend a music education workshop, or to bring a music related program to an elementary school or middle school.
+This grant could be used to help bring a concert performance to Rush County, to help support local music groups, for a Rush County Schools music teacher to attend a music education workshop, or to bring a music related program to a Rush County Schools elementary school or Rush County Schools middle school.
 Grants will not be made to high school programs or to high school students.

 Rita Yager was instrumental in establishing the Agricultural Careers and Education (ACE) organization in Rush County.
 Established in 1999, the Rita Yager Memorial Ag Grant Fund provides grants for education, safety, and the improvement of agriculture-related projects.
 Non-profit agencies serving Rush County residents are eligible to apply.
 Applicants should be introducing a program, tool, or education that will impact those involved with agriculture in Rush County.